Decoding Iowa: Everything You Need to Know About Area Code 515

 What is the primary economic driver for the 515 area code?

 The 515 area code encompasses a diverse economic base.
-Key drivers include the insurance and financial services sectors centered in Des Moines, the agricultural industry, and the innovation stemming from Iowa State University in Ames, particularly in technology and engineering.
-Recent reports from the University of Iowa Center for Advancement also highlight the state’s growing involvement in artificial intelligence research.
+Key drivers include the insurance and financial services sectors centered in Des Moines, the agricultural technology and research sectors supported by Iowa State University in Ames, and a growing technology and bioscience industry.
+Government, healthcare, and education also play significant roles.

 Sabrina